santiagobarreda/FastTrack/README.md

 ###

-Fast Track is a Praat plugin mean to make accurate formant tracking fast and easy.
+Fast Track is a Praat plugin that makes accurate formant tracking fast and easy.
 Fast Track automatically runs multiple formant analyses on a given sound file, and tries to pick the best one for you (surrounded by extra boxes in the example below).

 Fast Track has built-in functions to help along every step of a vowel analysis project from start to finish (with more coming):